 - Thick bubble wrap (14 sq ft+ for bigger items)

 - Shipping label (either print ahead of time or fill one out during drop off)

 For safe packing and shipping, you’re going to need a box big enough to fit your item (or the original box it comes in) and enough packing material to keep it from getting damaged during the long trip to its new owner.
-The box should big enough to fit your item and still have about an inch or two of space around each side to allow for bubble wrap, crushed paper, or other protective packing material.
-Once it’s packed, tape it up, bring it to your desire shipping service and you’re good to go.
+The box should be big enough to fit your item and still have about an inch or two of space around each side to allow for bubble wrap, crushed paper, or other protective packing material.
+Once it’s packed, tape it up, bring it to your desired shipping service and you’re good to go.